LinusMjorn/AirBnB-Clone/README.md

 Welcome to BearBnB.
 A webapp that allows users to request from available spaces, upload your available personal spaces together and manage bookings.

+A team project web app created in Week 5 of Makers Academy.

 ![homepage](public/home.png)